 Finally, we can set tripwires that snap us to attention at the right moments.
 Tripwires are used to warn us of an issue with our decision . . . hopefully before we continue further down a dangerous path.
 Partitioning can help us avoid “putting all of our eggs into one basket.”
 Deadlines can help get us unstuck when we are stuck on autopilot . . .
 “Six months ago you thought you’d have five customers by now and you have only one . . . does your business plan still work?”

+We hope you enjoyed this summary of Decisive: How to Make Better Choices in Life and Work.
 The conclusion is that it is better to use a decision process than not.
 Try to review this Lean East post and use the WRAP process the next time you need to make an important decision.
 It can’t hurt, and may actually help quite a lot!

 Original Flickr image above by Kristian Dela Cour